Connect with others who understand.

 Does Endometriosis Cause Joint Pain?

-Endometriosis is a painful disorder in which endometrial tissue (the endometrium, or tissue that forms the lining of the uterus) grows outside of the uterus.
+Endometriosis is a painful condition in which tissue similar to the endometrium (the lining of the uterus) grows outside the uterus.
 Alongside the common symptoms of endometriosis, including cramping and painful menstruation, many people living with the disorder also experience joint pain.
-It is difficult to determine the prevalence of joint pain in those with endometriosis, partly because endometriosis often goes undiagnosed for years.
-However, many people do report experiencing the symptom.
-In fact, more than 2,000 MyEndometriosisTeam members report experiencing joint pain.

 What Does Joint Pain in Endometriosis Feel Like?